vinodnerella/corda/docs/source/key-concepts-flow-framework.rst

 The code is transformed into an asynchronous state machine, with checkpoints written to the node’s backing database when messages are sent and received.
 A node may potentially have millions of flows active at once and they may last days, across node restarts and even upgrades.

-A flow library is provided to enable developers to re-use common flow types such as notarisation, membership broadcast and so on.
+A flow library is provided to enable developers to re-use common flow types such as notarisation, membership broadcast, transaction resolution and recording, and so on.

 APIs are provided to send and receive object graphs to and from other identities on the network, embed sub-flows, report progress information to observers and even interact with people (for manual resolution of exceptional scenarios)